GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/a6ee80af-9d81-444b-b611-455c6b69cf0e)

-According to the result the net total revenue generated in categories Electronics and Books are 46645675.505.
+According to the result the net total revenue generated in categories Electronics and Books are 23545157.6749999.
 In this objective Sum is used for find the net total revenue.
 Inner Join is used for join the two table Transactons and Prod_cat_info.
 Where is used for filter the data.
+This analysis assists in evaluating the performance of 'electronics' and 'books' segments and guiding targeted marketing and inventory strategies to optimize sales and profitability.

 # Bussiness Objective(7): How many customers have >10 transactions with us excluding returns?